apache/incubator-gluten/tools/gluten-te/README.md

 cd gluten/
 {PATH_TO_GLUTEN_TE}/examples/buildhere-veloxbe-dev/run.sh

-# In a new shell, run below commands to setup a X11-enabled ssh connection (default password: 123).
+# In a new host shell, run below command to setup a X11-enabled ssh
+# connection (default password: 123).
+#
 # {DOCKER_CONTAINER_IP} can be found via "docker ps" and "docker inspect",
 # or by checking "ifconfig" results inside the container's shell
 ssh -X root@{DOCKER_CONTAINER_IP}